konveyor/konveyor.github.io/content/Tackle/webconsolesvcs.md

 * Controls

 ### Application inventory
-The Application inventory page enables you to perform the following tasks:
+The Application inventory page can perform the following tasks:
-* Manage your application portfolio.
+* Manage application portfolios.
 * Define and manage application dependencies.
 * Link applications to the business services that they support.
 * Describe and categorize applications by using tags.